uber/zanzibar/README.md

-client | clients to communicate with downstreams, e.g., database clients and RPC clients endpoint | application interfaces exposed to upstreams middleware | common functionality that has less to do with business logic, e.g., rate limiting middleware servcie | high level appliation abstraction, e.g., a demo service that prints "Hello World!"
+client | clients to communicate with downstreams, e.g., database clients and RPC clients endpoint | application interfaces exposed to upstreams middleware | common functionality that has less to do with business logic, e.g., rate limiting middleware servcie | a collection of endponts that represents high level application abstraction, e.g., a demo service that prints "Hello World!"

 #### Type
 The module `type` differentiates module instances of the same `ModuleClass` with further classification.
+Types are somewhat arbitrary as they are not necessarily abstractions but indications about how Zanzibar should treat the modules.
+##### Client

-For example, a client module could be of type `http`, `tchannel` or `custom`, where `http` or `tchannel` means Zanziabr will generate a client with given configuration that speaks that protocol while `custom` means the client is fully provided and Zanzibar will use it as is without code generation.
+A client module could be of type `http`, `tchannel` or `custom`, where `http` or `tchannel` means Zanzibar will generate a client with given configuration that speaks that protocol while `custom` means the client is fully provided and Zanzibar will use it as is without code generation.
+In other words, `http` and `tchannel` clients are configuration driven (no user code) whereas `custom` clients are user-defined and can be "smart clients".
+##### Endpoint

-An `endpoint` module could also be of type `http` or `tchannel`, which represents the endpoint's runtime protocol.
+An `endpoint` module could also be of type `http` or `tchannel`, which determines the protocol that the endpoint will be made available to invoke externally via the Zanzibar router.
 While `endpoint` modules do not have `custom` type, each method of an `endpoint` module has a `workflowType` that indicates the type of workflow the endpoint method fulfills.
-The builtin workflow type is `httpClient`, `tchannelClient` and `custom`, where `httpClient` and `tchannelClient` means the endpoint method workflow is to proxy to a client, and `custom` means the workflow is fulfilled by user code, see more in [Custom Workflow](#custom-workflow). **Note** that workflow type is likely to be deprecated in the future so that proxy to a client will be no longer a builtin option.
+The builtin workflow type is `httpClient`, `tchannelClient` and `custom`, where `httpClient` and `tchannelClient` means the endpoint method workflow is to proxy to a client, and `custom` means the workflow is fulfilled by user code, see more in [Custom Workflow](#custom-workflow).

+ Note that workflow type is likely to be deprecated in the future so that proxy to a client will be no longer a builtin option.

+##### Middleware
+The builtin type of middleware module is `default`.

+##### Service
-The builtin type of middleware module is `default` and the builtin service type is `gateway` (`default` is probably a better name, up to change in the future).
-As you maybe already noticed, the types are somewhat arbitrary as they are not necessarily abstractions but indications about how Zanzibar should treat the modules.
+The builtin service type is `gateway` (it is likely to change in the future, because `default` is probably a better name).

-Note that the module classes and types mentioned above are builtin in the sense that Zanzibar knows how to treat a module with given builtin classes and types.
-We can always easily extend by defining arbitrary module classs and types as long as we register appropriate module generators to the module system.
+**Note** Zanzibar has support for user-defined module classes and module types in case the builtin types are not sufficient.
+The preferred way of extending Zanzibar is through user defined module classes and module types.

-#### Dependency
+#### Dependency Injection
 Module dependencies describe the relationships among various modules.
 The dependency relationship is critical to correctly assemble the modules to a full application.

 ##### Dependency Injection
 A module is expected to define its immediate or direct dependencies.
-Zanzibar generates a moudle constructor with depedent modules as parameters, and passes the dependencies to the constructor during initilizaiton.
+Zanzibar generates a module constructor with dependent modules as parameters, and passes the dependencies to the constructor during initilizaiton.

 ##### Module Initialization
 Zanzibar also constructs a full global dependency graph for a given set of modules.
 This graph is used to initialize modules in the correct order, e.g. leaf modules are initialized first and then passed to the constructors of parent modules for initialization.